 Last year there were over 400 different events between public and private events for La Feria de las Flores.
-However, in 2020 the format of the Flower Festival may be different due to coronavirus.
+However, in 2020 the format of the Flower Festival is completely different due to coronavirus.

 I have attended Feria de las Flores the last eight years in a row and a couple years before that.
-Below, I will share the three major highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these big events.
+Below, I will share the highlight events of this year’s festival, as well as some expat tips so you can enjoy each of these events.

-Editor note: on July 18, the Mayor of Medellín announced that Feria de las Flores will be held on November 2 to 8 in 2020, instead of the normal dates in August.
+Editor note: Feria de las Flores will be held on November 1 to 8 in 2020, instead of the normal dates in August.
 This is the first time in 62 years the flower festival will move out of season.

 Coronavirus Impacts on Feria de las Flores?

 Medellín’s Mayor Daniel Quintero Calle announced on April 26 that Feria de las Flores is not canceled.
-Instead it has been rescheduled between November 2 and 8.
+Instead it has been rescheduled, which is confirmed for November 1 and 8.

-It may not be the same as previous years but Medellín plans to have the Flower Festival in 2020.
+It is not be the same as previous years but Medellín plans to have the Flower Festival in 2020.
 The Mayor said: